 Extensions & missed assessment

-From time to time circumstances arise which are outside your control and which may prevent you from performing to your potential.
-The College A3 Regulations for Taught Programmes define mitigating circumstances as “recognisably disruptive or unexpected events, beyond the student’s control, that might have a significant and adverse impact on their academic performance.”
+The College Regulations define mitigating circumstances as “recognisably disruptive or unexpected events, beyond the student’s control, that might have a significant and adverse impact on their academic performance.”

 There is more information and guidance on the College Mitigating Circumstances website.